 Dorchester County has a significant history of bearing the brunt of coastal storms.
 As a result of this threat, Dorchester County can be counted as one of the most impacted coastal area in Maryland and along the Atlantic Coast.
 Planning for coastal storms and related hazards has become critical for Dorchester County.
 With many of the County’s historic resources being located in impacted zones, the urgency to document, analyze and communicate the impacts to those resources is critical for our local historic and cultural resource community partners.
 Some impacted resources include historic churches, working waterfront villages, sites of historic significance along the Harriet Tubman byway and the Chesapeake Country Byway, the Tubman National Park and State Park and habitat found within the Blackwater National Wildlife Refuge.

-The addendum on cultural resources to the Dorchester County Hazard Mitigation Plan 2017 update has been completed.
+The addendum on cultural resources to the 2017 Dorchester County Hazard Mitigation Plan has been completed.
 This process studies the impact of flood hazard risk to Dorchester County’s historical and cultural resources.

 As part of their ongoing Weather It Together program, the Maryland Historical Trust has released, “Flood Mitigation Guide: Maryland’s Historic Buildings,” a comprehensive 350 page document detailing a plan for adapting to flooding and other issues related to climate change.

 The Maryland Historical Trust accepted the grant application co-written by the Heart of Chesapeake County Heritage Area and Preservation Maryland and the heritage area was awarded a $44,000 grant for hazard mitigation planning.
 This funding was made available to Maryland organizations through the National Park Service Hurricane Sandy Disaster Relief Fund.
 MHT awarded $247,000 to seven projects throughout Maryland in 2016.
 This grant will provide the necessary funding for the survey component of this project.